There was an image that I did not take when I was in India this winter, but the image is burned in my memory.

 First, a contextual note: on roads winding up mountains we saw for miles and miles the same scene playing itself out.
 A slight woman or man–but most usually a woman–carrying a basket on her back with a strap that wrapped itself from the basket around the top of her head, with the basket’s contents almost certainly weighing as much if not more than the person.
 In more populated areas we would see the same slight frames carrying impossible loads of other people’s luggage, barefoot, up steep hills, all with the same strap around the back reaching to the tops of the bearer’s forehead.
 On the roadsides, the contents were almost always rocks the size of a human head, or dirt.
 People carrying dirt and rocks were doing so to actually make the roads as we were driving up them.
 Endlessly, for hours, we would see small collections of humans sitting atop piles of rubble, with small hammers in hand.
 They were making smaller rocks out of bigger rocks– literally making gravel to fill the road that they were seated on the side of.
 So.
 There were these women and men, and these baskets for carrying heavy things, using one’s head as a fulcrum.

 Back to the monastery: there are three people.
 Two monks, clad in scarlet robes.
 Shaved heads, dusty, sandaled feet in the winter air.
 There is a young woman standing between them.
 She is maybe in her early twenties, maybe younger.
 In the mountain areas there is a tangible mixing of ethnicities, and it is not a given that everyone is “Indian.”
 Her wide face has the reddish complexion of Tibet, or Mongolia, maybe.
 In any case, she is there.
 With one of those bamboo baskets on her back and a strap wrapped around her forehead.
 Her basket is half-full.
 The two monks are filling it the rest of the way up, with the same contents as what was in it to begin with: rocks the size of her head.
 She is wearing flip-flops, a skirt, a t-shirt and a cardigan.
-Her cardigan was embroidered with the phrase, in cursive–I shit you not–”Always Look On the Bright Side of Life.”
+Her cardigan was embroidered with the phrase, in cursive–I could not make this up–”Always Look On the Bright Side of Life.”
 Her gaze was vacant, and enduring.

 I didn’t take that photo, but here is one that I felt less bad taking, out the window of a moving car.
 It has one of those baskets in it that I described: